KKofta/patients-transport-simulation-app/README.md

 ### General information

-Patients transport simulation app is a desktop application with wich it is possible to optimize and simulate transport of patients to hospitals in the shortest time possible.
+Patients transport simulation app is a desktop application with which it is possible to optimize and simulate transport of patients to hospitals in the shortest time possible.

 Basic rules:
 1. At the beginning an ambulance moves the first patient (determined by patients id) to the nearest hospital;